You need to meet eligibility requirements to get Assistance for Isolated Children. The scheme includes 3 allowances and 1 supplement.

 - under 21 and studying at primary or ungraded level and getting Disability Support Pension, or Parenting Payment single

-- doing tertiary study to meet their state or territory minimum education or training requirements.
+- doing tertiary study and under their state or territory minimum education or training requirements age.

 Your child needs to be studying full time.
 They must be doing primary, secondary or other approved study.

 You may get Assistance for Isolated Children if your child does approved full time tertiary study because they don’t have access to a state secondary school.

 Your child must also meet one of the following isolation conditions:

 - have a special education need